 If selfless service defines an enlightened person, why is meditation such an important part of the journey?

 No matter how much you may want to disregard, you feel obliged to live for the world around you.
-It happens naturally, that you end up putting others’ interests before your own.
+Naturally, you end up putting others’ interests before your own.
 In your selfless conduct, you discover your greatest happiness.
 Something miraculous happens to such a selfless person.
-The forces of the universe sit by your feet waiting for your command.
+The forces of the universe sit by your feet, waiting for your command.
 Read more here.

 How does selflessness break the sense of self?

 Service expects nothing in return other than the well-being of the one we are serving.
 True service requires absolute selflessness, something even beyond altruism, for, in service, the benchmark is not on whether you are acknowledged or special.
 Instead, your goal is to devote everything you’ve got to serve the cause that matters to you.
 And there lies the paradox, the more we devote ourselves wholeheartedly to our mission, without worrying about recognition, the greater success, and satisfaction we derive from walking the path.
 Read more here.